Chair-Studios/Project-Acknow/README.md

 characterControler.cs was based of a verison made my Brakeys: https://github.com/Brackeys/2D-Character-Controller

-Pathfinding was acheived thanks to the A* Pathfinding Project : https://arongranberg.com/astar/
+The pathfinding system was bassed of the A* Pathfinding Project : https://arongranberg.com/astar/

 # WebVersion